 Jesus clearly meant three earthly days, not three thousand years of earthly days.

 This is made more evident if you carefully read the Ten Commandments God gave Moses as recorded in Exodus chp 20.

 8 Remember the sabbath day, to keep it holy.

 9 Six days shalt thou labour, and do all thy work:

 10 But the seventh day is the sabbath of the Lord thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates:

 11 For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day, and hallowed it.

 If you are not paying close attention someone could easily overlook what Exodus 20:8-11 (KJV) reveals about this disputed matter of time and God’s creation.
-It is of particular importance that we pay close attention to verse eight and ten.
-God told man not to work on one paticular day, that day he called it the sabbath, which was to be kept holy.
-It was the Jewish life style then and still is today.
-The sabbath day is the same then as it is now, it consist of one earth day; which is one complete cycle that begins from one sun rise to the next proceeding sun rise.
-The sabbath is not 1000 consecutive earth days or sun rises.
+It is of particular importance that we pay close attention to verses eight and ten.
+God told the man not to work on one particular day, that day he called it the sabbath, which was to be kept holy.
+It was the Jewish lifestyle then and still is today.
+The Sabbath day is the same then as it is now, it consists of one Earth day; which is one complete cycle that begins from one sunrise to the next proceeding sunrise.
+The Sabbath is not 1000 consecutive earth days or sun rises.
 Men worked 6 days, not 6ooo days before they took time out to honor the Sabbath.

-Even we as Christian understand this and it is not disputed what Exodus 20:8-11 represents when it speaks of the word “day”.
+Even we as Christians understand this and it is not disputed what Exodus 20:8-11 represents when it speaks of the word “day”.